KonstantinLackner/CodeDraw/INTRODUCTION.md

 By setting the font size the size of the font can be increased.
 By setting HorizontalAlign to center the text is horizontally centered.
 By setting italic to true the text is tilted.
-Text can also be draw over multiple lines by including a newline character.
+Text can also be drawn over multiple lines by including a newline character.

 List of text format options:
  - getHorizontalAlign/setHorizontalAlign